manojvaleti/LearningResources/java/basic/README.md

-these are few basic java programs
+these are few basic java programs which contains only one class